Creating a commercial roofing company logo should be part of a more comprehensive marketing strategy for commercial roofers.

 Hire a Logo Designer

 Hiring a professional graphic designer may be the best way to create a good logo.
-Even if you already have ideas, working with a private designer lets you convey those ideas to someone who can translate them.
+Even if you already have ideas, working with a private designer lets you convey them to someone who can translate them.

 Produce a Rough Sketch